Renegade9/airports/README.md

 Grab airport information and store in a PostGIS repository.

-This project uses Python and Django.
+This project uses Python and Django (including the Django REST Framework).

 Backend databases can either be SQLite with the SpatiaLite extension, or PostgreSQL with the PostGIS extension.

+Possible Future enhancements:

-Future enhancement:  Use of the GeoDjango extension https://docs.djangoproject.com/en/1.10/ref/contrib/gis/tutorial/
+Use the GeoDjango extension
+https://docs.djangoproject.com/en/1.10/ref/contrib/gis/tutorial/

 ## Setup